sqlballs/MicrosoftFabricPre-Con/fabricoverview/05 - The Fabric User Experience.md

     <li><a href="url" target="_blank">TODO: Enter courses, books, posts, whatever the student needs to extend their study</a></li>
 </ul>

 Congratulations!
-You have completed this workshop on <TODO: Enter workshop name>.
-You now have the tools, assets, and processes you need to extrapolate this information into other applications.
+You have completed this Module.
+If you understand the concepts here and have completed all of the Activities, you can [proceed to the next Module](https://github.com/sqlballs/MicrosoftFabricPre-Con/blob/main/fabricoverview/06%20-%20Microsoft%20Fabric%20DevOps.md.